JosephPoncini/InfluentialPersonWebsite/README.md

 // Peer Review By: Kyle Yok Eyh Ma

 // Peer Review: Good job.
 I like the overall simplisticity of the design.
-Some alignments could be better on smaller scale
+Navbar could be collapsible although, especially on mobile